SINGAPORE, MICHIGAN OBSOLETE BANK NOTES

 The bank building was later used as a general store and in later years moved up the river to the village of Saugatuck.
 The village of Singapore continued on for a number of years until the lumber ran out in the later part of the 19th century.
 Area lumber was used to help rebuild the city of Chicago after the great fire of 1871 as well as other cities in the Great Lakes area which also were destroyed by fire.

-WHAT WAS ONCE, IS NO MORE
+ONCE WHAT WAS, IS NO MORE

 Once the area’s lumber supply was depleted, residents moved on.
 The town ceased to exist, and the buildings were abandoned.
 Along the lake shore, shifting sand dunes covered what remained of the community, and today, little physical evidence is left.
 The average citizen visiting the area today would have no idea that a once bustling city existed in that north side location at the mouth of the Kalamazoo River.
 However, Singapore Bank notes survive to tell part of the ghost town’s story.